Johann Strauss celebrated his 200th birthday in 2025 and Vienna honoured the King of the Waltz with a year’s worth of activities.

 (The Musikverein hosts some prominent concerts)

-Expect plenty of these over and above the usual array of Strauss and Mozart-themed evenings in Vienna’s historical venues.
-For example:
+You could enjoy plenty of concerts over and above the usual array of Strauss and Mozart-themed evenings in Vienna’s historical venues.
+For example…

-- A memorial concert for Strauss at the Musikverein on January 19th, 2025 featured conductor Oksana Lyniv and the ORF RSO Wien orchestra
+- A memorial concert for Strauss at the Musikverein on January 19th, 2025.
+This featured conductor Oksana Lyniv and the ORF RSO Wien orchestra

 - Franz Welser-Möst conducted Christiane Karg, Piotr Beczała, and the Wiener Philharmoniker (also at the Musikverein) on March 29th and 30th, 2025 with a Strauss-related programme of music and song from the operettas